fluttercommunity/plus_plugins/README.md

 ## Usage

-To use this plugin, add `sensors` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `sensors_plus` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 This will expose three classes of sensor events, through three different